null

 • Register your business with the Arizona Corporation Commission.

-• Obtain a contractor’s bond and general liability insurance.
+• Get a contractor bond and liability insurance.

 Step 5: Submit Your Application